-Assumes \$100 invested at the close of trading on the last trading day preceding the first day of the fifth preceding fiscal year in RMR common stock, S&P 500, and Peer Group.
+Assumes 100 invested at the close of trading on the last trading day preceding the first day of the fifth preceding fiscal year in RMR common stock, S&P 500, and Peer Group.

-Source: Value Line, Inc.

-Factual material is obtained from sources believed to be reliable, but the publisher is not responsible for any errors or omissions contained herein.
+Cumulative total return assumes reinvestment of dividends.
+The source of this information is Value Line, Inc. The factual material is obtained from sources believed to be reliable, but Value Line, Inc. is not responsible for any errors or omissions contained herein.